 That depends.
 Financially, a restoration is rarely worthwhile.
 The money invested very quickly exceeds the market value of a motorcycle.

-However, if you are planning a for the pleasure of restoring a motorcycle, it is definitely worth it.
+However, if you are planning a restoration for the pleasure of restoring a motorcycle, it is definitely worth it.
 The emotional value of a vintage motorcycle and the restoration process can be limitless.

 Unfortunately, the predicate "restored" alone is not meaningful.
 Many of these bikes are called blenders.
 They appear in fresh, shiny lacquer dress and look like new at first glance.
 The second look unfortunately often brings pure disillusionment.